Introduction

 Furthermore a system that dispenses with markets for intermediate goods and with profits would be in a position to establish a far better price system because it would be unencumbered by the various “market failures” that currently distort costs and prices.
 Among these we should include most “government failures” because they are the result of market driven vested interests.

 Ironically, social ownership is the only way to achieve small government.
-Firstly, activities that in capitalist societies tend to be highly politicized, such as education, health care and infrastructure, could under this new system be required to seek funds from independent, “apolitical” and results-orientated funding bodies.
+Firstly, activities such as education, health care and infrastructure that in capitalist societies tend to be highly politicized (i,e., riddled with vested interest) could under this new system be required to seek funds from independent, “apolitical” and results-orientated bodies.
 Secondly, there would be little need (or pretext) for regulation as producers, in consultation with users and other affected parties, could normally be trusted to work out their own formal and informal codes of practice and act in accord with the general interest.
 Thirdly, the welfare system would be cut back drastically.
 There would be work for all and only the seriously ill or disabled would be eligible for welfare payments.
 Everyone would be able to afford their own retirement and health insurance, and to pay the fees at the schools they choose for their children.